-Eton educates pupils to understand the rights of all people to live freely within their identity, without discrimination, and to do otherwise would be to fail in our duty to prepare pupils for life in the wider world.
+Eton educates boys to understand the rights of all people to live freely within their identity, without discrimination, and to do otherwise would be to fail in our duty to prepare boys for life in the wider world.

 The College was proud to welcome Dr Charlotte Proudman to lead International Women’s Day.